 Ice Ball Treat

-We have teamed up with our Pet Nutritionist, Bianca Boulton-Major, to come up with a scrummy recipe to get our dogs tails wagging!
-This is a quick, easy and nutritious recipe to make at home so make sure you get all of the family involved for some summer holiday fun!
+The pups in our pet pantry have come up with a scrummy recipe to get your dogs tails wagging!
+This is a quick, easy and nutritious recipe to make at home so make sure you get all of the family involved for some summer fun!

 What you will need: